seankellyhp/seankellyhp/README.md

 <tr>
 <td>

 Hi, I'm Sean.
 I enjoyed long walks on the beach, but then I moved to Munich, Germany.
-Now, you'll mostly find me applying big data and data science to problems in communication and media studies research.
-In this profile you will find a mix of projects from my academic research, in addition to a fair amount of personal musings.
+I'm currently completing a PhD, so you'll mostly find me applying big data and data science methods to problems in communication and media studies research.
+This profile is a mix of projects from my academic research, along with a fair amount of personal side interests.

 </td>
 <td>